-I'm running Apache 2.0.x on Windows for Subversion and I needed to get SSL working so I could access my repository securely (e.g. with a "https" URL).
+In August 2006, I was running Apache 2.0.x on Windows for Subversion and I needed to get SSL working so I could access my repository securely (e.g. with a "https" URL).
 This turned out to be a bit more difficult than I thought it would be.
 The Apache2 installer for Windows does not come with SSL, because that requires OpenSSL which is a completely different package.
 You can get a version containing it, but you won't get a fancy installer.

 So ... this tutorial will show you how to manually install Apache2 with SSL support.
 I will show you how to create a self-signed certificate which is secure, but will cause web browsers to issue a warning, because it won't be from/signed-by a trusted Certificate Authority such as GeoTrust or Verisign.

 Attention Apache 2.2.x Users!
 Luke Holladay wrote apache223ssl.doc for you.
 It modifies my instructions for use with Apache 2.2.x.
 I haven't tried them myself and cannot answer questions about it; I'm still using Apache 2.0.x and the instructions on this page are targeted to that version which I sometimes refer to as Apache2 for short.

 OpenSSL is free but the main site only distributes source code.
 They have a binary distributions page that only links to an installer made by Shining Light Productions.
 I haven't tried that because I don't want any more crap in Add/Remove Programs.

 Openssl-0.9.8b-Win32.zip.
 It's about 1mb and is usually about the second link on the page.
 Don't get the links that say "Apache" in them just yet, be patient.

 Unzip the file somewhere on your computer and copy all the

 Windows\System32 directory.
 If you've dealt with SSL at all before, especially as a developer, you might already have copies of these there.
 Keep whatever is newest.